 For example, once you reach your hotel in Pahalgam and want to visit Betaab Valley or Aru Valley, you will need to rent another taxi in Pahalgam to go there.

-The local taxi union of Pahalgam does not allow Srinagar cabs to take tourists for sightseeing to any of the local attractions.
+The local taxi union of Pahalgam does not allow Srinagar cabs to take tourists sightseeing at any of the local attractions.

 To know how much that is going to cost you, please take a look at Local Taxi Rates in Pahalgam.